About data provision

 • Syslog event log (configured by the administrator)

-According to the settings defined by the user of the application.
+In accordance with settings specified by the user of the application.

 100 thousand records are stored by default.